 Internship: In order to complete the clinical training program, trainees must complete a full-time clinical Internship in their final year.

 Conferral of Degree: The doctoral degree in clinical psychology is not conferred until trainees have met all requirements for completion of the clinical training program, including the Internship.
-Occassionally, a student will decide to withdraw from clinical training in order to pursue a career in purely experimental psychology, and will elect not to complete the Internship.
+Occasionally, a student will decide to withdraw from clinical training in order to pursue a career in purely experimental psychology, and will elect not to complete the Internship.
 Such students will have the Ph.D. conferred upon successful defense of their dissertation, but the degree that is awarded will be in Experimental Psychology, not in Clinical Psychology.

 Licensure